videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remote-participant-media.md

 - If you wish to turn **on** the camera of a participant, you will be calling the `enableWebcam()` from the `useParticipant` hook.

-- When these method is called, the participant whose camera is requested will receive the `onWebcamRequested` event with the `participantId` of the participant who requested it and two callback functions `accept` and `reject` which should be called based on decision made by the user.
+- When this method is called, the participant whose camera is requested will receive the `onWebcamRequested` event with the `participantId` of the participant who requested it and two callback functions `accept` and `reject` which should be called based on decision made by the user.

 - **Example:** Meeting is running with **Participant A** and **Participant B**.
 Now **Participant A** wants to Enable Webcam of **Participant B**, so **Participant A** will use `enableWebcam()` function to request **Participant B**, after that **Participant B** recieve the `onWebcamRequested` event, from there user can either accept or reject the incoming request.

 ### `disableMic()`

 - If you wish to turn **off** the microphone of a participant, you will be calling the `disableMic()` from the `useParticipant` hook.
-- These will disable the microphone of the participant.
+- This will disable the microphone of the participant.

 ### `disableWebcam()`

 - If you wish to turn **off** the camera of a participant, you will be calling the `disableWebcam()` from the `useParticipant` hook.
-- These will disable the camera of the participant.
+- This will disable the camera of the participant.

 #### Example